Last updated May 13th, 2022.

 Kazakhstan’s potential lies in its geography, similar to Mongolia’s situation.
 Both share borders with China and Russia.
-Although Kazakhstan is better connected, enjoying access to the Caspian Sea and three other former Soviet states.
+Although Kazakhstan is better-connected when compared to Mongolia, enjoying access to the Caspian Sea and three other former Soviet states.

-The two countries are also incredibly different though.
+The two countries are also incredibly different.
 Whereas Mongolia uses its location to export raw materials to China, Kazakhstan is valuable because of the logistics they can provide.
 Especially concerning the Belt and Road Initiative.

 Just in case you haven’t heard, China’s Belt and Road Initiative is aimed at creating a modern version of their Silk Road from centuries ago.
 They’re investing many billions of yuan on infrastructure such as railways and ports.
 Most of this investment targets countries across Eurasia.

 However, China absolutely needs Kazakhstan’s participation to make the New Silk Road a success.
-That’s because Kazakhstan is the 9th biggest nation in the world, taking up a massive plot of land in West Asia.
+That’s because Kazakhstan is the 9th biggest nation in the world in terms of physical size, taking up a massive plot of land in West Asia.

 Without Kazakhstan, goods from China must detour through either inhospitable Siberia or the unstable Middle East on the way to Europe.